Updated in november 2020

 Facebook is the most popular social network and has slowly been encroaching on native websites such as Hyves (the Netherlands) and nk.pl (Poland).
 However, in Russia, the popularity of VK has held.
 While VK holds more than a passing resemblance to Facebook, its popularity is partly due to its integrated BitTorrent file sharing so films and videos can be viewed and downloaded from the website.

 While you can broadly take Europe as a region and apply general assertions, you should always look at the country you are targeting.
 In particular:

 - Language – make sure you communicate in the right one.

 - Behaviours – what countries currently exhibit the behaviours you want?
 For example, if you want users to buy online, Italy is probably not the best country to start in due to its low ecommerce rates.

-- Screen sensitivity – Europe looks mobile-centric on the face of it, however, in some countries such as Turkey, desktop browsing is increasing as more and more of the country has access to broadband.
-Developing for desktop, phone and tablet screens would be the best approach if you are trying to reach more than one country in Europe.
+- Screen sensitivity – Europe looks mobile-centric on the face of it, however, in some countries such as Turkey, desktop browsing is increasing as more and more of the country have access to broadband.
+Developing for desktop, phone, and tablet screens would be the best approach if you are trying to reach more than one country in Europe.

 You might also be interested in these articles: